rendall/simple-comment/README.md

 # Open Source Comments

 A free, self-hosted comment system for any blog or website

 ## API

-The API specification is described thoroughly in [simple-comment-api.json](src\schema\simple-comment-api.json) in Open API 3 format and is designed to be interchangeable with any backend and any client
+The API specification is described thoroughly in [simple-comment-api.json](src\schema\simple-comment-api.json) in Open API 3 format and is designed to be interchangeable with any backend, frontend and authentication system

 ### discussion